Characterization of Explosives & Precursors

 - What is its performance under shock and fire conditions?

 Given the large scale of this mission, we have chosen areas considered most urgent or reachable by our present experience and instrument capabilities.
-We have examined triacetone triperoxide (TATP) and erythritol tetranitrate (ETN) in detail.
-Presently, we are examining hexamethylene triperoxide diamine (HMTD) and fuel/oxidizer (FOX) mixtures.
+Having examined triacetone triperoxide (TATP) in detail, Project R1-A.1 is now examining hexamethylene triperoxide diamine (HMTD), erythritol tetranitrate (ETN), and other nitrated sugars and fuel/oxidizer (FOX) mixtures.

 Faculty and Staff Currently Involved in Project